lachenmayer/koka-reactive/readme.md

 [Stella](https://arxiv.org/abs/2306.12313) sounds convincing from the abstract: "Actors and reactors enforce a strict separation of imperative and reactive code, and they can be composed via a number of composition operators that make use of data streams."

 At a brief flick through, the paper doesn't feel very convincing: the "reactor" example doesn't do anything a normal function couldn't do, and the actors are not much more than what `Subject`s in RxJS do.
-Perhaps I've been listening to Conal Elliot too much today, but the abstractions feel limiting and ad-hoc.
+Perhaps I've been listening to Conal Elliott too much today, but the abstractions feel limiting and ad-hoc.

 [_On the coexistence of reactive code and imperative code in distributed applications_](https://web.archive.org/web/20230509150202/https://cris.vub.be/ws/portalfiles/portal/86362735/Sam_Van_den_Vonder_PhD_thesis.pdf) also looks interesting.